 Electives, completion of coursework

-Read this handbook (PDF) to learn more about the PhD program at SCJ, including more detailed information about general course offerings, qualifying examinations and other academic policies and procedures including dissertation work.
+Read our Doctoral Program Handbook (PDF) to learn more about the PhD program at SCJ, including more detailed information about general course offerings, qualifying examinations and other academic policies and procedures including dissertation work.